ResearchKit/ResearchKit/docs/ActiveTasks/ActiveTasks-template.markdown

 You can use options flags to exclude data collection for data types that are not needed for your study.
 For example, to perform the fitness task without recording heart rate data, use the `ORKPredefinedTaskOptionExcludeHeartrate` option.

 ## Range of Motion Test<a name="range"></a>
-In the range of motion test, participants follow movement instructions while accelerometer and gyroscope data is captured to measure flexed and extended positions for shoulders and knees.The screenshots below show examples of range of motion tasks for knee and shoulder.
+In the range of motion test, participants follow movement instructions while accelerometer and gyroscope data is captured to measure flexed and extended positions for the shoulder or knee.The screenshots below show examples of range of motion tasks for knee and shoulder.

 ###Range of motion test for a knee
 <p style="float: left; font-size: 9pt; text-align: center; width: 25%; margin-right: 5%; margin-bottom: 0.5em;"><img src="ActiveTaskImages/knee_1.png" style="width: 100%;border: solid black 1px; ">Instruction step giving motivation for the task.</p>